bridgerust/bridgerust/docs/CHROMA_IMPROVEMENTS.md

 - Add a new constructor `new_persistent` that uses `PersistentClient`
 - Keep HTTP client as default for consistency
-- Add configuration option in `KabodConfig`
+- Add configuration option in `EmbexConfig`

 **Code Changes**: